Sogol04/hello-world/README.md

 # hello-world
 Just another repository :)

-Hiya Bot!
+I'm hoping to get familiar with the field of robotics and learn about the different mechanisms and designs.

-I'm a highschool student engaged in the field of robotics and coding!
+I would like to know how apps like pinterest and spotify work.
+I believe that they are very easy to use and they are very user friendly.